ESZlab/SmithHunter/README.md

 ![read coverage (replicates) on the mitochondrial genome](images/A_cov2repl.png)

 `Plots/COV2.clusters.pdf` - cluster distribution over the mitochondrial genome.
 Clusters in forward orientation (i.e. aligning to the mitochondrial genome as submitted) are shown in red, clusters in reverse orientation are shown in blue.
+Grey peaks in the background represent coverage.
 The horizontal line indicates the (global) T1 threshold.
 The example below is part of a multi-panel image.

 ![clusters](images/A_clusters.png)